leyvaKeilly/citybeatbackendapp/README.md

 # comp523citybeatbackend

+Welcome to our project for City News Beat!

+We are a team of four seniors that created an A.I. engine as part of our project for the Software Engineering class at the University of North Carolina - Chapel Hill.
+Our algorithm reads data of users interactions with City News Beat app and tries to recommend videos based on the user's interests.
+Our goal is to deliver to each user a Newscast-for-1 based on their preferences.

+We created a website to demo how our algorithm to recommend videos works.

 To open website demo: https://city-news-beat.herokuapp.com/

 To clone the git repo and deploy your own heroku app follow these instructions: